coderdark/sql/README.md

 SELECT users.email FROM user WHERE user.id = 12345

 --Users that have ids in profile
-SELECT users.email FROM users WHERE users.id IN (SELECT profile.auid FROM profile)
+SELECT users.email FROM users WHERE users.id IN (SELECT profile.id FROM profile)
 ```

 ## JOINS